reaktor/Neliohinnat/blog_posts/2021-04-08-model-update.md

 First, the zip-code hierarchy is unlikely to have intrinsic predictive power: It is just a proxy for spatial adjacency.
 Efficient implementations of true adjacency-based spatial random effects are now [available](https://mc-stan.org/users/documentation/case-studies/icar_stan.html), and those could be adapted to our model, to either provide parametric deviations from predictions of covariates as zip codes now do, or a fully non-parametric spatiotemporal random effect.

 We currently have poor temporal coverage of covariates, they are snapshots from years 2018--2019.
-If available, using year-wise covariates would improve accuracy and make interpretation of temporal changes of covariate coefficients safer.
+Better coverage does not seem to be currently available.
+If it was, year-wise covariates would improve accuracy and make interpretation of temporal changes of covariate coefficients safer.

 Many covariates are proportions of population, households, or other denominators.
 Uncertainty of these varies by the size of the area, this could be included in the model.
 We think the effect on the results would be modest.